top of page

 We would love to have your input

 This article is by no means the entirety of those early days, it is just the beginning.
 We expect this page to constantly grow, as readers, instructors and dancers share their memories of line dancing's evolution Australia wide.
+Already, our history is being lost and forgotten, especially those old photos of the Paddington Green, Mars (Pheadra's) and Terminus pioneers.

-Trevor Smith's Highlights
+Trevor Smith's Origin Highlights

-Including the Historic BOOTSCOOT Manual Recollections
+Including the Historic BOOTSCOOT Manual

-We are pleased to share the highlights of that article with you below.
-Trevor also donated to Country Goss' at the time, a fabulous piece of line dance history, Australia’s first ever Line Dance Manual titled BOOTSCOOT by Maxcy Moon which you can now view.
-In developing this website into the future, we will select lots of news, articles, events, letters, pictures, stories with commentary from each month of every year.
-We hope you enjoy it.
+In the July/August 1996 edition of Country Goss', Trevor Smith, one of our line dance pioneers, recalled in great detail, Australia's early line dance origins.
+We are pleased to share the highlights of Trevor's article with you below.
+Trevor also donated to Country Goss' at the time, a fabulous piece of line dance history, Australia’s first ever Line Dance Manual titled BOOTSCOOT by Maxcy Moon which we have meticulously reviewed and reprinted for the purposes of viewing on this website.

 Those very early years...
 So, where did it all begin?

-The Paddington Green Hotel Sydney
+The Paddington Green Hotel in Sydney

 In August 1986 Line Dancing or “Bootscooting” as it was commonly referred, was introduced to Australia by Mr Geoff Perkins of Lilyfield in Sydney.
-As a regular visitor to the USA, Geoff had come across Line Dancing and saw a fun form of dance and exercise with great music that could be enjoyed by everyone.
+As a regular visitor to the USA, Geoff had come across Bootscooting and saw a fun form of dance and exercise with great music that could be enjoyed by everyone.
 It was relatively unknown in Australia, and best of all, it didn’t require a dance partner.

 “Bootscoot” or the Bootscooter’s Bible, as Geoff’s dance book later became known amongst the Paddington Green Hotel dancers, was written by Maxcy Moon of the USA and consisted of seventeen (17) dance routines along with a glossary of around twenty-two (22) Terms & Steps.
 We have now re-published this fabulous piece of line dance history for your enjoyment.